astromerik/erik-static-cv/README.md

 A portfolio website whit focus on good UX design.
 The website, which is a single page website includes a welcome section, an about section, an skills section, an project section and a contact section.

+The main purpose of this website is threefolded.
+Firstly, since the webpage is a portfolio/resume page I wanted it to reflect my personality and my idea of good UX.
+In other words, a website that I would like to spend some time on.
+It should be easy for me to handle contact information from users who want to come in contact with me.
+Secondly, the website is mainly aimed towards recruiters and potential employers, thus, the web site must be intuitive and easy to navigate through.
+It should provide all the neccesary information to understand what I can accomplish and how I am as a developer.
+Lastly, This wep page is supposed to develop along with me.
+This means that it will be written in clean code, available for additional languages to be inserted (for example JavaScript).
+This also means that the content on the page prefferably will be scaled downed to provide a clean look and also be more easely maintained in future development/changes.

 The developers goal of this website are:
 * Branding himself